u-2018/LC-API/README.md

 If you want to use the API in your plugin, add the LC_API.dll as a project reference!

 # Features
-AssetBundle loading - Drop asset bundles BepInEx > Bundles and load them using BundleAPI.BundleLoader.GetLoadedAsset
+AssetBundle loading - Put asset bundles in BepInEx > Bundles and load them using BundleAPI.BundleLoader.GetLoadedAsset

 More soon!